The Ultimate Guide to Law Firm Billing Best Practices

 Good solicitor billing comes down to clear communication with clients.
 A bill isn’t just an invoice: It’s a tool for communicating the value you provide to your legal clients.

 Depending on your practice area, hiring a lawyer may be one of the most expensive things your client ever does.
-Spare them from unexpected bills: Set clear expectations as to what clients can expect to see on invoices when they’ll receive them, and how they’ll be able to pay.
+Spare them from unexpected bills: Set clear expectations as to what clients can expect to see on invoices when they receive them, and how they’ll be able to pay.
+Clear communication about your law firm’s billing process helps clients feel confident and informed.

 2. Track your time as you work for more accurate billing